prwhite/zwave.js/README.md

     { '--dev': '/dev/cu.SLAB_USBtoUART' }

 Which means there is one option, ```--dev```, which defaults to ```/dev/cu.SLAB_USBtoUART```.
 For reference, this is the virtual COM port driver that the system will use to interact with the USB Z-Wave controller.

+## Library Usage

+Details on how to use the library in your own application will be described sometime in the future.
+In the meantime, the application samples will illustrate common library usage details.

 ## License